medcomdk/MedCom-FHIR-Communication/docs/index.md

 [Click here to go to Governance for Network Layer.](/assets/documents/030_Governance-for-Network-Layer.md)

-## 4 Governance for MedCom FHIR Messaging
+## 4 Governance for MedCom FHIR Message Exchange

 Governance for MedCom FHIR Messaging covers Reliable Messaging using MedCom FHIR Messaging, sending and receiving scenarios, and rulesets for FHIR Messaging and FHIR Messaging Acnowledgement.